Seasonal Roof Maintenance Checklist for Homeowners

 You take pride in your home and love having the ability to make it all your own.
 You’ve painted the walls, trimmed the hedges, and enhanced the curb appeal.
 You take time to mow the lawn and put up festive decorations throughout the seasons.
 But if regular roof maintenance isn’t part of your routine, you may be in for a big surprise down the road.

 Neglecting roof maintenance can lead to costly roof repairs and even cut years off of the life of your roof.
-Installing a new roof can cost thousands of dollars, so if you’re like most homeowners, you want to do everything you can to prolong the life of your existing roof.
+Installing a new roof can cost thousands of dollars and the approval of your HOA, so if you’re like most homeowners, you want to do everything you can to prolong the life of your existing roof.

 Make sure your roof stays in good shape for years to come by following our seasonal roof maintenance checklist.
 Learning how to perform roof maintenance doesn’t have to be difficult.
 We’ll break down what to look for during a roof inspection and share expert tips on how to maintain shingles.

 Spring Roof Maintenance Checklist